 Networks and protocols

-OSI, IP, TCP/UDP, HTTP and DNS: how data moves between services and where latency appears.
+OSI, IP, TCP/UDP, HTTP, and DNS: how data moves between services and where delay is introduced.

-CPU/GPU behavior, memory limits, scheduler and I/O model as primary drivers of latency and throughput.
+CPU/GPU behavior, memory limits, the OS scheduler, and the I/O model as primary drivers of latency and throughput.

-Virtualization and containerization as a base layer for reliable execution in cloud and on-prem platforms.
+Virtualization and containerization as the basis for predictable execution in cloud and self-managed platforms.

 Common pitfalls